Siubaak/sval/README.md

 - **import** expects a name and a module as arguments like `import(name: string, mod: any)`, or only a object as argument, and the object contains the modules you need to use in the instance scope like `import({ [name: string]: any })`.
 The modules will be automatically declared as global variables.
 This method is more likely to be used in sandbox mode.

 - **run** expects a string as argument like `run(code: string)`, and this string is the code you input to run.
-If you want to export something, there is a internal global `exports` object and mount what you want on it to export.
+If you want to export something, there is a internal global `exports` object for mounting what you want to export.

-Sval instance also has a field, **exports**, to get what you exported from the last run.
+Sval instance also has a field, **exports**, to get what you exported from runs, merged if several runs have exports.

 ## References